National Premier Leagues Western Australia: Format

 In 2013 Football Federation of Australia introduced the new second tier competition for football in Australia, the National Premier Leagues.
 In 2014 Football West then reorganised the former State Premier League into the National Premier Leagues Western Australia conference and the State League (Division One and Division Two).
 The NPL WA competition fields a Senior first team, as well as youth teams from U12 to U20 age groups.
 The Perth Glory FC Youth team competes in the Senior category and has additional age restrictions.

 Promotion and relegation between the NPL and the State League Division 1 became possible for the first time at the end of the 2015 season, provided the winner of the State Division 1 met Football West's promotion requirements.
 Two teams were promoted after the 2016 season to expand the league into a 14 team competition.
 After a further competition review the 2019 NPLWA season returned to a twelve-team competition.
 In 2020, promotion and relegation was suspended for the season, due to the impacts on the competition from the COVID-19 pandemic in Australia.

 Clubs

-The following 12 clubs are competing in the 2023 NPL WA season.
+The following 12 clubs competed in the 2025 NPL WA season.